 About Healogics

 Headquartered in Jacksonville, Fla., Healogics is the nation’s wound healing expert.
-Last year over 300,000 patients received advanced wound care through a network of over 600 Wound Care Centers.
+Last year, over 300,000 patients received advanced wound care through a network of over 600 Wound Care Centers.
 Healogics also partners with over 300 skilled nursing facilities to care for patients with chronic wounds and provides inpatient consults at more than 60 partner hospitals.
 As the industry leader, Healogics has the largest repository of chronic wound-specific patient data in the country.
-The Healogics Wound Science Initiative offers peer-reviewed research and advanced analytics in the pursuit of not only better outcomes, but a better way to provide care.
+The Healogics Wound Science Initiative offers peer-reviewed research and advanced analytics in the pursuit of better outcomes and a better way to provide care.